 This post, Preamble of Indian Constitution, is a part of our new ambitious article series on Indian Constitution and Polity, covering all the important topics from Article 1 to Article 395.
 We have already published a mega post listing all the articles (1-395) of the Constitution of India arranged under their respective chapters and parts.
-In the coming posts we plan to elaborate on each sub-topics.
+In the coming posts, we plan to elaborate on each sub-topic.
 Our basis of discussion will be the Constitution of India.

 Each post will discuss articles as taken from Constitution first.
 Their explanations, questions and concepts follow in the later part of each post.
 Aspirants are advised to revisit each of the coming posts time and time again, as we may update posts with current events related to the Indian Consitution.
 We hope this article series to greatly benefit all aspirants to prepare well for Prelims and Mains under our Prelims cum Mains Integrated approach.
 So let’s start well with the Preamble.

 The preamble to the Constitution of India is a brief introductory statement that sets out the guiding purpose, principles and philosophy of the constitution.
 Preamble gives idea about the following : (1) the source of the constitution, (2) nature of Indian state (3) a statement of its objectives and (4) the date of its adoption.

 WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN SOCIALIST SECULAR DEMOCRATIC REPUBLIC and to secure to all its citizens:

 LIBERTY of thought, expression, belief, faith and worship;